top of page

 Following surgery to remove a congenital nevus, gauze dressings or other types of bandages may be applied to the incisions.
 An elastic bandage or immobilizer may be used to help minimize swelling and prevent excessive movement at the surgery site during the healing process.
 Post-surgical discomfort can be controlled with pain medication.
 After surgery, diligent sun protection is essential to prevent the formation of irregular scars.

 You will be given specific instructions on how to care for the surgical site, medications to apply or take orally to aid healing and reduce the potential for infection, specific concerns to look for at the surgical site or in your general health, and when to follow up with Dr Ricardo.
-Remember to always follow his instructions to ensure the success of your surgery.
+Remember always to follow his instructions to ensure the success of your surgery.

 What results should I expect after my giant nevi removal?